Applied Biostats – BIOL3272 UMN – Fall 2022

 I will introduce other resources as we go.

 - Prep for ‘class’.
-This class is flipped with asynchronous content delivery and synchronous meetings.
+This class is flipped with asynchronous content delivery and in person meetings.

 - Be sure to look over the assigned readings and/or videos, and complete the short low-stakes homework BEFORE each course.

 - During class time, I will address questions make announcements, and get you started on in-class work.
-Husain & I will bounce around your breakout rooms to provide help and check-in.
-If you cannot make the class, you could do this on your own time without help, but we do not recommend this as a class strategy.
+Brooke & I will bounce around class to provide help and check-in.

 - The help of your classmates and the environment they create is one of the best parts of this class.
 Help each other.